davidchen003/brownie/README.md

 - update `if network.show_active() != "development":` to `if network.show_active() != LOCAL_BLOCKCHAIN_ENVIRONMENTS` (which is ["development", "ganache-local"])
 - update `if network.show_active() == "development"` to `if network.show_active() in LOCAL_BLOCKCHAIN_ENVIRONMENTS`
 - add `ganache-local: verify:False` to config file
+- `$brownie run scripts/deploy_FM.py --network ganache-local` (**need to start Ganache and keep it running first for this deployment**)
-- `$brownie run scripts/deploy_FM.py --network ganache-local` now brownie can keep track of deployments to Ganace in build/contracts/developments/1337 folder
+- now brownie can keep track of deployments to Ganace in build/contracts/developments/1337 folder.
+But if you close ganache, the records there will be lost, hence you can't interact with them anymore (so delete the 1337 folder and the 1337 section in map.json file)

+## Interact with the deployed contract

+- `$brownie run scripts/fund_and_withdraw.py --network ganache-local`
+- my resulting entry fee is only 2500000 (ten zeros less!!)